fritzy/Dulcimer/README.md

-#VeryModel-Level
+#Dulcimer

-VeryModel-Level is an ORM for an embedded keystore in your Node.js app.
+Dulcimer is an ORM for an embedded keystore in your Node.js app.

 Features Include: